Bernie is the founder and president of Cape Publishing. He takes photographs for our most popular feature, Picture of the Day.

-Jessica handles the day-to-day operation of CapeMay.com and our social media.
-She's been on board since 2005.
-She coordinates Cape May Restaurant Week and the Best of Cape May and drinks a lot of tea and sometimes gets up from her desk.
+Jessica oversees the creative direction of CapeMay.com and our social media.
+She coordinates Cape May Restaurant Week, Love Cape May Weekend, Best of Cape May and sometimes gets up from her desk.
 She'll take over creative direction for our sister Cape May Magazine in 2015.

 Michelle was born and raised in South Jersey and now lives in Cape May County.
 As a child she would come to Cape May with her Grandparents on many day trips to Sunset Beach.
 She loves spending her time with family and friends, taking tons of pictures, crafting, and camping.